May 18, 2017 Chris Doxey

 Taming the T&E monster

-- Implement and enforce clear policies on entertainment expenditures and thoroughly detailing the types and amounts of permissible expenses.
+- Create and enforce clear policies on entertainment expenditures and thoroughly detailing the types and amounts of permissible expenses.
 Your policy should include procedures to be followed for obtaining authorization to exceed the limits allowed.

 - Require all major expenses (air, hotel, etc.) to be accompanied by original receipts only.
 No photocopies or scanned receipts for reimbursement.

 - Cross-check all dates of items submitted with the dates of the employee's business travel to make sure they correspond.
-If two or more employees are traveling together, cross-check their expense reports against each other to see if each traveler is claiming reimbursements for the same shared rental car, taxi, or mileage.
+If two or more employees are traveling together, cross-check their expense reports against each other to see if each traveler is claiming reimbursements for a shared rental car, taxi, or mileage.

 - Review two or three expense reports submitted by the same employee to make sure the same items were not claimed on multiple reports using different types of documentation.
 Conduct random audits to scrutinize T&E expenses in detail.
 Make sure all employees know about the occurrence of random audits.